o3de/o3de.org/content/docs/userguide/shaders/glass.md

 Default value: 255,255,255

 **Fog cutoff end depth**
-Sets the distance, in meters, after which fog doesn’t get any stronger\.
+Sets the distance, in meters, after which fog doesn't get any stronger\.
 This parameter requires that the **Depth Fog** shader generation parameter is enabled\.
 Default value: 20